aatrisgn/TGC.Framework/README.md

 This also involves making my current build pipelines more generic, since there is a lot of ctrl-c, ctrl-v.

+Should also update pipelines to ignore certain file changes such as Readme, etc.

 ### Redis
 I would like to make an easy integration for Redis (Even though Microsoft has already made it quite easy.).
 I've yet to look into it, but it is on the "to-do".

 ### SignalR
 It's not something I've looked much into, but I would like to do so even further.
 Therefore, I would like to make an abstraction for it.

 ### Blob storage
 Same as for some of the other services.
 At the moment I am only working on an Azure Table abstraction (which works), but I would like to make an easy integration for using Azure Blob Storage as an easy file service.

+### Console builder
+An easy abstraction for creating a console app with all the DI and such wired up and easy to use

 ### Authentication and Authorization - JWT, Azure AD and Azure B2C